 Collection John Kelly (courtesy Gunnar Kelly)

-This is how I got started with writing a blog with the idea of remembering unsung heroes.
+This is how I got started writing a blog with the idea of remembering unsung heroes.

-Then Bob Brunson, another naval aviator on that picture, found my blog and I could add a name to another smiling face.
+Then Bob Brunson, another naval aviator on that picture, found my blog and I could add his name on another smiling face.

 Bob Brunson who knew Richard Harmer’s son gave me his email to contact him.
 What evolved from this contact was more than 3 gigabytes of files about his father Richard Harmer.